Facility Maintenance: Key Goals, Examples & Job Roles

 What Is Facility Maintenance?

 Facility maintenance ensures that all areas, assets and structures within or around a facility are operating as optimally as possible for maximum efficiency and safety.
 A facility maintenance task can be reactive and unplanned or preventive and scheduled.
-Such actions may include anything from painting the interior and exterior of a building to cleaning and replacing a building’s HVAC machine filters monthly to help ensure that it runs at peak efficiency.
-Basically, if the maintenance action impacts the appearance, operation and performance of a facility, it falls within the wheelhouse of facility maintenance.
+Tasks range from painting a building to cleaning or replacing HVAC filters to maintain efficiency.
+Put simply: Any upkeep that affects how a facility looks, works or performs qualifies as facility maintenance.

-Key Difference Between Facility Maintenance and Facility Management
+Key Difference Between Facility Maintenance & Facility Management

 A few examples of facility management include: